 The investigation into finding a blood test to diagnose cancer is part of the ongoing international Circulating Cell-free Genome Atlas (CCGA) study, involving 15,000 participants from 142 clinics in North America.

-For this arm of the CCGA research, an international team (including scientists from Mayo Clinic, the Dana Farber Cancer Institute, Cleveland Clinic, and the University College London Cancer Institute) used high-tech DNA analyses to study the blood of over 4,000 study participants, about equal numbers with and without cancer.
+For this arm of the CCGA research, an international team (including scientists from Mayo Clinic, the Dana Farber Cancer Institute, Cleveland Clinic, and the University College London Cancer Institute) used high-tech DNA analyses to study the blood of more than 4,000 study participants, about equal numbers with and without cancer.

 They searched for specific markers related to changes in DNA.
 Tumors are known to shed DNA into the blood, contributing to what’s called cell-free DNA (cfDNA).
 But cfDNA doesn’t all come from cancer cells, so it can’t be used alone to pinpoint if cfDNA is the result of a malignancy.